gap-system/ReleaseTools/README.md

     cd gh-pages && git pull && cd ..
     ```

-2. Update version and release date in `PackageInfo.g`.
+3. Update the version and release date in `PackageInfo.g`.

-3. If you are *not* using AutoDoc to generating the title page of your
+4. If you are *not* using AutoDoc to generating the title page of your
    package manual, also adjust the release date and version in your manual
    (typically this means `doc/FOO.xml`).

-4. Make sure that any other files containing the version and release date
+5. Make sure that any other files containing the version and release date
    are updated (e.g. a `CHANGES` with release notes).

-5. Build the documentation:
+6. Build the documentation:

    ```
    gap -A makedoc.g